 A brutal invalidation of SCCs would have serious consequences for American and European companies.
 Access to the European market on one side, and access to US companies’ services on the other side are vital.
 Thinking ahead of a solution to that potential situation is critical.

 However, only US electronic communication service providers are concerned.
-These are the only companies subject to US surveillance laws.
+These are the only companies subject to US surveillance laws (not just to US data protection laws).
 This includes cloud service providers.
 The problem would be bigger if the invalidation of SCCs by the CJEU have ripple effects on other data transfer mechanisms.

 The decision of the CJEU will have to be studied carefully.
 Meanwhile, the legal uncertainty should encourage data protection best practices, and to keep an eye on further developments.